Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Additional tests and the impact of specific parameter variations

 \subsection{Elliptical vs disc}

 A formation scenario proposed mentioned in \citet[][]{Adamo+10} is that the progenitor galaxies of Haro 11 could be a low-mass, evolved galaxy and a gas rich (disc) galaxy, due to the irregular gas morphology around the knots and stellar age distribution (see discussion in Section~\ref{sec:obs_constraint}).
 We briefly explored a setup where the retrograde disc was replaced by a gas-poor, dwarf elliptical galaxy.
-For this test, we kept the total mass of the systems the same, but the gas and stars was re-distributed between the galaxies to replace the prograde disc with a sphere\footnote{The stellar distribution followed a Hernquist profile with similar scale radius as the original disc.} of stars with no gas.
+For this test, we kept the total mass of the systems the same, but the gas and stars were redistributed between the galaxies to replace the prograde disc with a sphere\footnote{The stellar distribution followed a Hernquist profile with similar scale radius as the original disc.} of stars with no gas.
 An image of the tidal tail gas density is presented in Figure~\ref{fig:elliptical}, which shows that this approach also exhibits only one tidal tail; as to be expected when there is no disc material to be stripped.
-Additionally, the extended spherical shape cause some additional tidal substructures to appear.
+Additionally, the extended spherical shape causes some additional tidal substructures to appear.
 We did not analyse the inner morphology.

-The SFR of this scenario is lower leading up to the first encounter, after which is is comparable to other test simulations with discs.
+The SFR of this scenario is lower leading up to the first encounter, after which it is comparable to other test simulations with discs.
 Although, it does not reach the same peak in SFR nor exhibit any distinct bump during the first encounter, compared to the fiducial simulation in Figure~\ref{fig:sfr}.
-This does not necessarily eliminate this specific merger scenario, as other changes, such as a higher gas fraction in the prograde galaxy, could be made to boost the SFR.
+This does not necessarily rule out this specific merger scenario, as other changes, such as a higher gas fraction in the prograde galaxy, could be made to boost the SFR.